alycialee/beyond-scale-language-data-diversity/README.md

 This repository also contains code for generating GINC datasets and computing the Diversity Coefficient of those datasets (see `ginc/`).

 ## Getting Started
-`diversity/` contains the Task2Vec diversity coefficient computation for language data.
-Run `diversity/runner.sh` to compute Task2Vec embeddings and diversity coefficient for c4, WikiText-103, and The Pile.
+`diversity/` contains the Task2Vec diversity coefficient computation for natural language data. **See [#Quick-start](https://github.com/alycialee/beyond-scale-language-data-diversity/tree/main/diversity#quick-start) for a tutorial of computing the diversity coefficient for a language dataset.** Run `diversity/runner.sh` to compute Task2Vec embeddings and diversity coefficient for c4, WikiText-103, and The Pile.

 `ginc/` contains Generative In-Context learning Dataset from [the original GINC repo](https://github.com/p-lambda/incontext-learning).